shahid129/sully-s-kitchen/README.md

 - Navigation Bar
     - Navigation bar for small devices was not working even though the code for media query was right.
 After spending few hours on it, i figured out a (.) sign in a class was missing.
 - Iframe
-    - After running the lighthouse, i figuired out that the name attribute was missing for iframe.
+    - After running the lighthouse, i figured out that the name attribute was missing for iframe.

 >I wrote most of the html and css in vs code and copied and pasted it. that was a mistake.
 Hence git add, commit and push is missing in the beginning.